 - Smart TV (should be standard at this point)

-- Security cameras that we have access to
+- Outdoor security cameras that we have access to

 - A hot-tub